 Remember to wear comfortable clothing and shoes, take your sunscreen, insect repellent and a raincoat in case of unexpected storms – when it rains here, it pours down.

-It is also a starting point for hiking trails through the northern mountains and to participate in other outdoor activities such as visiting an elephant camp, enjoying rafting or flying with zip lines in the canopy of the forest.
+It is also a starting point for hiking trails through the northern mountains and to participate in other outdoor activities such as visiting an elephants camp, enjoying rafting or flying with zip lines in the canopy of the forest.

 Some monasteries offer meditation courses and you can also find massage schools.
 By the way, do not forget to enjoy an oil, Thai or foot massage during your visit to Chiang Mai and it may be a good idea to sign up for a cooking course.